wochit/wochit-embedded/docs/authentication.md

 </code-group>

-Authenticate via bearer authentication sending the following params:
+Authenticate via bearer authentication by sending the following params:
 #### Header:
 * *Client ID* and *Secret Key* - these are your API keys.
   Please refer to our [Developer Tools](https://admin.wochit.com/developers/integration-setup) to obtain your keys.